-Ukraine’s Zelensky meets the moment as he prepares to speak to Congress
+Analysis | Ukraine’s Zelensky meets the moment as he prepares to speak to Congress

 “Has the world forgotten its mistakes of the 20th century?” he asked.
 “As the question, ‘Why die for Danzig?’ turned into the need to die for Dunkirk and dozens of other cities in Europe and the world, at the cost of tens of millions of lives.
 These are terrible lessons of history.
 I just want to make sure you and I read the same books.”

-Ukraine’s tenacious leader will be asking that question again on Wednesday, in one form another.
+Ukraine’s tenacious leader will be asking that question again on Wednesday, in one form or another.
 If past is prologue, he may channel Franklin D. Roosevelt’s “day of infamy” or something else from American history.

 This is Zelensky’s moment and he will make the most of it for his people and his country.